mbarker84/css-irl-eleventy/src/posts/from-gatsby-to-eleventy.md

 ### Learning Eleventy

-One are where I would say Eleventy is a little lacking is the documentation.
+One area where I would say Eleventy is a little lacking is the documentation.
 It feels slightly harder to navigate than Gatsby’s docs, in that you kind of need to have an idea of what you’re looking for.
 The [Getting Started](https://www.11ty.dev/docs/getting-started/) tutorial assumes a certain level of knowledge, and in that regard it’s not quite as beginner-friendly for someone who might not already be familiar with static site generators.

 However, there are a plenty of tutorials around to help you get started: